Yatima-Kagurazaka/import-mail-and-pass-to-firebase/README.md

-# import-mail-pass-to-firebase
+# import-mail-and-pass-to-firebase

 >import user mail&password(plain text) from CSV to firebase auth
 >and you need not to care about UID

 ## Requirements

-- recommended: keyboard macro (so primitive! :P)
+- recommended: keyboard macro (so primitive! :-P)

 ## Setup